Indian locomotive class WAG-6B/C

 The Indian locomotive class WAG-6B/C is a class of 25 kV AC electric locomotives that was developed in the 1988 by Hitachi for Indian Railways.
 The model name stands for broad gauge (W), AC Current (A), Goods (G) engine, 6th generation (6) Second/Third variant (B/C).
 They entered service in 1988.
 A total of 12 WAG-6 (6 B variant and 6 C variant) were built at Hitachi, Japan between 1987 and 1988. they along with WAG-6A were the most powerful locomotives in India until the arrival of the WAG-9 class.

-Some of the locomotives are still in service for shunting and departmental duties with 1 unit from each variant earmarked for preservation.
+All locomotives of this class have been withdrawn from service, with one unit from each variant earmarked for preservation.